tomazcx/odonto-dashboard-go/README.md

 ## Getting Started

-To begin using the Odonto Dashboard, follow these steps:
+To begin using the Odonto Dashboard, start by cloning the repository:

-1. **Clone the repository:**

 ```bash
 git clone https://github.com/tomazcx/odonto-dashboard-go.git